Top 5 Storage Resources for Philadelphia

 5. Population Density and Revitalization: Philadelphia doesn’t just have a lot of people.
 With more than 11,000 people per square mile, it’s also a top 5 U.S. city for population density.
 And this after decades of population decline from the 1950s to the mid-2000s.
 The city has taken well to an aggressive revitalization program.
 As more people come back to the city and renovate older homes and residences, a lack of available storage space is inevitable.
 Row houses can be incredibly charming, but they don’t leave a lot of room for storage sheds.

 Solve Your Philadelphia Storage Need

 Now, we want to be upfront.
 Our Philadelphia storage centers can’t take anything that’s highly flammable, perishable, illegal, or too heavy to be moved by two professional storage handlers.
-Otherwise, no matter the nature of your project, you should be able to take advantage of our free pickup, online inventory, and on-demand return service for seasonal and long-term storage.
+Otherwise, no matter the nature of your project, you should be able to take advantage of our pickup, online inventory, and on-demand return service for seasonal and long-term storage.